ChitreshDas197/mediawiki-k8s-application/README.md

   - Note down the "client ID" and "tenant ID" from the Overviews page of this newly registered app
   - Click on "Add a certificate or secret" from "Client Credentials" field -> Create a new secret and node the Client Secret from the value field somewhere
   - Go to "Subscription" -> Choose your subscipiton -> Note down the subsciption ID
-  - Under "Access Control (IAM)" on the lefr blade -> "Add" -> "Add Role Assignment"
+  - Under "Access Control (IAM)" on the left blade -> "Add" -> "Add Role Assignment"
   - Under "Role" -> "Privileges Administrator Role" tab -> Choose "Contributor"
   - Under "Members" -> "Assign Access to" -> "User, group or service principal" -> Select the Registered app -> Hit "Ok"